pakal/django-compat-patcher/docs/django_deprecation_timeline_notes.rst

 3.0
 ----

-- Model.save() when providing a default for the primary key¶
+- Model.save() when providing a default for the primary key
 - New default value for the FILE_UPLOAD_PERMISSIONS setting
 - New default values for security settings